-One of the issues with adding a subwoofer to your car audio arsenal is the size.
-Creating low-end frequencies requires a speaker that can really move the air around, which causes many subwoofers to look like mini cannons.
-That's not the case with the Kicker CompRT series of car subwoofers.
+The Kicker CompRT is a very good speaker, especially if you're working with a smaller space for your car's audio set-up.
+While it isn't always the case in recent times, getting a speaker with decent low-end frequencies usually means choosing one with serious depth to move the air around.
+As such, you can't fit them into smaller spaces.
+That's not the case with the Kicker CompRT series of speakers, which is why they place among the best car subwoofers.
 With half the mounting depth of most subs, you can install them in tight places where the average subwoofer wouldn't fit.
 A sealed enclosure only requires 0.5 cubic feet of space, while the ported enclosure requires 1.75 feet of space.

 The low end that the CompRT subwoofers produce is booming, especially considering the mounting depth.
 The frequency response is slightly below average, with the 12-inch subwoofer and the 10-inch subwoofer reaching down to 25Hz.
 However, the high frequency reach of 500Hz means that it can boost the low-mid frequencies, where you hear much of the warmth in a guitar or male vocals, though doing this can also lead to a muddy mix.